astropy/astropy-workshop/00-Install_and_Setup/README.md

 already been reported at [the issue tracker](https://github.com/astropy/astropy-workshop/issues/).
 If not, [ask your question in the issue tracker](https://github.com/astropy/astropy-workshop/issues/new?assignees=&labels=workshop-question&template=question-from-workshop-participant.md&title=%5BQuestion%5D+Summarize+your+question+here).

+For the commands shown, `%` (and anything to the left of it) represents the terminal prompt.
+You do not need to copy it; instead only copy the command to the right of `%`.

 ## 1. Clone This Repository

 Download the workshop folder using